KnapsackPro/knapsack_pro-ruby/README.md

 KnapsackPro.load_tasks if defined?(KnapsackPro)
 ```

-Run installer to get started.
-It will ask you a few questions and generate instruction steps for your project.
+__Please check [online guide installer](http://docs.knapsackpro.com/knapsack_pro-ruby/guide/) to get started.__ It will ask you a few questions and generate instruction steps for your project.

-    $ bundle exec rake knapsack_pro:install

 You can read next section only if you want to better understand optional gem configuration and features.